MrSpecks/LLM-Engineering-Projects/README.md

 - Connects to a **locally running Llama 3.2 model** via the Ollama API
 - Generates concise **markdown summaries** of webpages

+**Impact:**
+- Saves time & effort: Automates the tedious process of reading and filtering through entire websites.
+- Boosts decision-making: Provides executives, analysts, and researchers with quick, digestible takeaways.
+- Privacy-first Al: Runs on local infrastructure (via Ollama), ensuring sensitive data never leaves the system.
+- Reusable & scalable: Can be extended into applications like competitive intelligence, market research, and content monitoring dashboards.

 ---

 ### 2. AI Brochure Maker